storj/docs/app/learn/tutorials/quickstart-uplink-cli/uploading-your-first-object/create-first-access-grant/page.md

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/hmCrRyczE1pi8g7jo2GN2_create-access-6.png)

-Access Grant is generated. **The Access Grant will only display once.** Save this information in a password manager or wherever you prefer to store sensitive information.&#x20;
+Access Grant is generated. **The Access Grant will only display once.** Save this information in a password manager or wherever you prefer to store sensitive information.